xinyu1118/PrivacyStreams-Event/README.md

-﻿# PrivacyStreams Events
+﻿# PrivacyStreamsEvents

 ---

-PrivacyStreams Events is an Android library that helps developers handle events for personal data access contexts in an easy and privacy-friendly way.
+PrivacyStreamsEvents is an Android library that helps developers handle events for personal data access contexts in an easy and privacy-friendly way.
 It offers a functional programming model for various types of personal data, including audios, locations, contacts, messages, images and extensible to more.
 In PrivacyStreams Events, all types of personal data access and processing events could be generated using builder pattern, afterwards handled with a uniform query interface (UQI).

     EventType event = new Event.EventBuilder()
                     .setEventDescription()